 Roses have been utilized for many purposes throughout the centuries.
 According to “Pharmacological Effects of Rosa Damascena,” a scholarly article published through the National Library of Medicine, there is evidence that roses have existed for millions of years — 30 million, to be exact.
 It’s believed rose essential oil originated in Greece, however, Iran was the leading provider of rose oil for many centuries.

 Historically, the Romans placed roses beneath their chariots and used the petals to perfume their extravagant baths.
-In reference to the aforementioned article “Pharmacological Effects of Rosa Damascena,” many cultures used roses medicinally to treat hormonal problems, digestive issues and inflammation.
+In reference to the aforementioned article “Pharmacological Effects of Rosa Damascena,” many cultures used roses to improve the appearance of reddened, bloated, or imperfect skin.

-Rose oil continues to aid health problems today.
-The feminine, flowery scent has relaxing and uplifting properties, and also promotes balance and healing.
+Rose oil continues to help people today.
+The feminine, flowery scent has relaxing and uplifting properties, and also promotes balance.

-- Apply to blemishes and other skin imperfections to kill bacteria, encourage healing and reduce redness.
+- Apply topically to improve the appearance of skin and reduce redness.